BigRoofus/BigRoofus/README.md

 - ⚡ Fun fact: ...
 -->

-### Hi.
+### Hello.

-Tenacious Software Developer with over 4 years experience.
+I'm a tenacious Software Developer with over 4 years experience.
 Throughout my career I've built apps and deployed websites with annual revenues of over $180MM.

 ### Tools and Languages